yas-sim/training_extensions/library/develop/_sources/guide/get_started/installation.rst.txt

 Run tests
 *********

-To run tests locally, install development dependencies:
+To run tests locally, just call `pytest`. `uv` will automatically sync all necessary dependencies.

 .. code-block:: shell

-    uv pip install -e '.[dev]'
-    pytest tests/
+    uv run pytest tests

-To run integration tests using `tox`:
+To run integration tests:

 .. code-block:: shell

-    uv tool install tox --with tox-uv
-    tox -e integration-test-all
+    uv run pytest tests/integration

 .. note::

-    The first time `tox` is run, it will create virtual environments and install all required dependencies.
-    This may take several minutes before the actual tests begin.
+    Integration tests may be slow because they involve downloading datasets and simulating training rounds.
+    It is recommended to run them on a platform with GPU/XPU support.

 ***************
 Troubleshooting
 ***************

-1. If you encounter issues with `uv pip`, update uv:
+1. If you encounter issues with `uv`, update it:

 .. code-block:: shell

-    pip install --upgrade uv
+    uv self update

 2. If you're having issues installing `torch` or `mmcv`, check CUDA compatibility with your PyTorch version.
 Update your CUDA toolkit and drivers if needed.
 See `CUDA 11.8 Installer <https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=runfile_local>`_.